StanfordLegion/legion/README.test.md

 two `.yml` files amount to essentially setting environment variables and kicking off the script.

+### Gitlab Mirroring

+There is one slight wrinkle in the Gitlab CI approach: Gitlab only understands how to run CI jobs on repos hosted on its own service.
+Therefore, to run Gitlab CI on a Github repo, that repo must first be mirrored onto Gitlab.

+Gitlab does provide a mirror feature.
+However, this only mirrors the contents of the remote repo about once an hour.
+This means that any CI jobs would also have an average latency of about half an hour, which is unnacceptable.

+Instead we do the mirroring ourselves.
+We accomplish this with an extremely simple cronjob that runs every two minutes (so average latency is one minute).
+The following steps describe the process to set this up.
+In normal conditions, it should never be necessary to touch this, but if something goes wrong (e.g. Sapling loses a hard drive) it might be necessary to do this over.

+ 1. Create a new user `gitlab-mirror`:

+    sudo adduser --system gitlab-mirror
+    sudo chsh -s /bin/bash gitlab-mirror

+ 2. Switch to the user `gitlab-mirror` and initialize the local
+    mirrors:

+    ```
+    git clone --mirror https://github.com/StanfordLegion/legion.git legion.git
+    git clone --mirror https://github.com/StanfordLegion/rdir.git rdir.git
+    ```

+ 3. Set up the cronjob:

+    ```
+    */2 * * * * git -C /home/gitlab-mirror/rdir.git fetch && git -C /home/gitlab-mirror/rdir.git push git@gitlab.com:StanfordLegion/rdir.git --mirror && git -C /home/gitlab-mirror/legion.git fetch && git -C /home/gitlab-mirror/legion.git push git@gitlab.com:StanfordLegion/legion.git --mirror
+    ```

 ### Rebuilding the Docker Image

 Docker images are also built with scripts to ensure that the results